 The total amount of both day-ahead and balancing hourly transmission losses charges, adjusted for the value of day-ahead and balancing spot market losses and loss revenues due to inadvertent interchange is allocated among the PJM market participants in proportion to their real-time load (de-rated for transmission losses) plus their real-time PJM exports (that pay for transmission service) as a percentage of the total PJM load (excluding losses) and exports.
-Only 31% of the non-firm export MWh are used in this allocation, since the non-firm transmission rate is 31% of the firm rate.
+Only a percentage 31% of the non-firm export MWh are used in this allocation.
+The percentage is calculated as the ratio of since the non-firm transmission rate is 31% of to the firm rate.

 - PJM accounting process retrieves the following information: - o hourly real-time load (excluding losses) for each LSE (MWh) - o hourly real-time PJM export schedules for each Market Participant (MWh) - o hourly non-firm export reduction factor (31%) based on the non-firm point-to-point transmission service rate divided by the firm point-to-point transmission service rate - o transmission service reservations (MW, period, type, and source/sink) - o each Market Participant's day-ahead and balancing loss charges (\$) - o spot market loss value (\$) - o inadvertent interchange loss value (\$) - PJM accounting process calculates the total hourly transmission loss charges by summing the day-ahead and balancing loss charges for each Market Participant plus the spot market value of losses, including an adjustment for the inadvertent interchange loss value. - PJM accounting process calculates the hourly real-time load (excluding losses) plus export ratio of each Market Participant. - PJM includes only export transaction MWh that pay for transmission service.
 PJM compares the export transaction MWh to the linked transmission reservation capacity MW for the hour (recognizing ramping and time zone shifts) to ensure that the export transaction MWh do not exceed the linked transmission service capacity MW.
-Non-firm export transaction MWh are multiplied by 31% prior to including them in the allocation, since the non-firm transmission service rate is 31% of the firm transmission service rate. - PJM accounting process allocates the total hourly loss charges as hourly transmission loss credits for each Market Participant based on their hourly real-time load (excluding losses) plus export (100% of firm export MWh and 31% of non-firm export MWh) ratio share.
+Non-firm export transaction MWh are multiplied by 34%an hourly non-firm export reduction factor prior to including them in the allocation, since the non-firm transmission service rate is 31%a percentage of the firm transmission service rate. - PJM accounting process allocates the total hourly loss charges as hourly transmission loss credits for each Market Participant based on their hourly real-time load (excluding losses) plus export (100% of firm export MWh and 31% the non-firm export reduction factor times of non-firm export MWh) ratio share.